 After a prospective borrower has passed the fraud detection module, we initiate a credit review using our proprietary scorecard module to generate a score for the prospective borrower, which ultimately drives the decision on whether to extend credit and the amount to be extended.
 Our scorecard module utilizes data we collected from the borrower, such as the credit card transaction record and repayment history, social security and housing provident account information, and data from external parties we are authorized by the borrower to collect.
 We generally assign the highest score for borrowers who demonstrate the most solid financial position and consistent repayment history.
 We started using the scorecard module since 2016 and it evolved over time as our product mix evolved and our credit assessment capabilities improve.
-As part of our credit assessment efforts, we also adapt our scorecard module to our borrower base, which shifted from offline to online and has evolved as we engage borrowers through different channels from time to time.
-We currently collaborate with more than 250 borrower acquisition channels, while we only collaborated with approximately 100 channels in 2016.
-Our scorecard module analyzes a different set of data for each loan application compared to earlier versions of the module and we continually test, validate and optimize it by changing the types of data it analyzes and the relative weights of various types of data.
-In particular, as the quality and availability of various data from third parties which is input in our scorecard module changes over time, we refine our scorecard module accordingly.
-We currently collaborate with more than 20 third-party data providers, while we only collaborate with only a few in 2016.
-Continuously refined by machine learning algorithms and the high volume of transaction data we collect, especially proprietary credit repayment records, our scorecard module currently analyzes a large number of variables for each loan application and enables us to better differentiate between creditworthy borrowers and lower quality borrowers.
-We also enhanced the stability of our scorecard module in view of increased amounts of loan applications we receive.
-As such, the credit scores generated by our scorecard module are not directly comparable across different time periods.
+Our scorecard module analyzes a larger number of data for each loan application compared to earlier versions of the module and we continually test, validate and optimize it by changing the types of data it analyzes and the relative weights of various types of data.
+Continuously refined by machine learning algorithms and the high volume of transaction data we collect, our scorecard module currently analyzes a large number of variables for each loan application and enables us to better differentiate between creditworthy borrowers and lower quality borrowers.
 Currently the credit scores of our borrowers range from 0 to 100, while 100 represents the lowest credit risk associated with the borrower and 0 represents the highest.
-We generally reject borrowers with a credit score lower than 0, who we believe have low repayment willingness or capability.
 Set forth below is a breakdown of loan origination volume by the range of the credit scores of our borrowers as of the time of the loan origination.